HCMUS-ROBOTICS/ssdf-perception/README.md

 ## Mobilenet Unet in Pytorch

-You can run from a launch file for UIT simulation (please see the launch file and override the arguments if need):
+You can run from a launch file for UIT simulation.
+It will load a TorchScript model located at `<package_dir>/data/baseline_jit.pth`.
+Please see the launch file and override the arguments if need:
 ```bash
 roslaunch lane_seg uit.launch
 ```